MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

       - Tables with no new records created within in last 18 months.
       - Tables and components that have no dependencies.
 More information: [View dependencies for a component](/powerapps/maker/data-platform/view-component-dependencies)
       - Components, such as forms, views, and charts, that are associated with deleted or unused tables and don't have any data.
-   - Be aware that some [System tables that don’t support unmanaged layers](#system-tables-that-dont-support-unmanaged-layers).
+   - Be aware that some [System tables don’t support unmanaged layers](#system-tables-that-dont-support-unmanaged-layers).
    - Be aware that there are a few system tables that can lead to issues when you customize them and later import them as managed.
 More information: [Customization for deeply integrated system tables](#customization-for-deeply-integrated-system-tables)

 4. Copy your development environment to the sandbox environment.